ltajan/two-party-ecdsa-deterministic/README.md

 - Added test coverage to verify:
   - Deterministic output for repeated signatures of the same message.
-  - Compatibility with upstream ZenGo format and APIs.
   - Correct signature verification using the aggregated public key.

 ---